Trustpilot

 Project video

-This project is for vets who have worked in high volume clinics (HVHQ TNR) in the past, as the pack of work is fast and impactful.
+This project is for vets who have worked in high volume clinics in the past and are confident and competent spaying and neutering.
+Our pace of work is fast and impactful, so is not suited to those needing to gain experience.
 We are seeking volunteers with the following skills for this project:

 1. Comfortable sterilising +/- 20 to 30 animals per day

-3. Utilising small incision sites (generally <1cm for cat, <3cm for bitches)
+3. Utilising small incision sites (generally <1cm for cat, <3cm for dogs)

 If you feel your skill set suits this workload, please do apply through our site, and a member of our team will reach out to you in order to receive your CV which will demonstrate: